Resurrection Home Previous issue Next issue View Original Cover

 MOSAIC Overview

 A description of MOSAIC is given in Resurrection101.
-In summary, the machine used 7,000 valves mounted in 12 standard Post Office racks and offered storage in the form of 64 long mercury delay lines, four double word lines and 28 single word short delay lines.
+In summary, the machine used 7,000 valves mounted in 12 standard Post Office racks and offered storage in the form of 63 long mercury delay lines, three double word lines and 28 single word short delay lines.
 The design was based around maximum hardware simplicity, even where this required the use of additional valves.
 Valve faults were comparatively easy to resolve compared with the issues involved in fixing issues with complex circuit failures.
 Speed of operation was paramount, even if this led to additional complexity for the programmer.

 Figure 1